Independence ratio and random eigenvectors in transitive graphs: Finite vertex-transitive graphs

-By Proposition \ref{prop:ch_tr} we have $c_{i,j} = (\la^2 - 3)/6$ and $\varphi_{i,j} = \arccos( (1-\la)/4 )$ in the cherry-transitive case, thus
+By Proposition~\ref{propchtr} we have $c_{i,j} = (\lambda^2 - 3)/6$ and $\varphi_{i,j} = \arccos( (1-\lambda)/4 )$ in the cherry-transitive case, thus

-\begin{proof}[Proof of Theorem \ref{thm:3reg_main}] The statement of the theorem is true for the complete graph $K_4$ as the independence ratio is $1/4$ and the minimum eigenvalue is $-1$ in that case.
-For any other $3$-regular transitive graph $G$ we have $\lam \leq -2$.
-(See Proposition \ref{prop:la_min_3reg} in the Appendix.)
-Therefore it suffices to prove that $P(v \in I_{+}) \geq q_3(\la)$, whenever $\la \leq -2$.
+\begin{pf*}{Proof of Theorem~\ref{thm3regmain}} The statement of the theorem is true for the complete graph $K_4$ as the independence ratio is $1/4$ and the minimum eigenvalue is $-1$ in that case.
+For any other $3$-regular transitive graph $G$ we have $\lambda_{\min }\leq-2$; see Proposition~\ref{proplamin3reg} in the \hyperref[secapp]{Appendix}.
+Therefore it suffices to prove that $P(v \in I_{+}) \geq q_3(\lambda )$, whenever $\lambda\leq-2$.

 Recall that $Y_1, Y_2, Y_3$ are standard Gaussians with pairwise covariances $c_{i,j}$.
 Therefore the matrix

 is positive semidefinite.
 In particular, its determinant is nonnegative: